matteocorti/check_ssl_cert/README.md

       --debug-time                 Write timing information in the
                                    debugging output
-      --dig-bin path               Path of the dig binary to be used --dtls                       Use the DTLS protocol
+      --dig-bin path               Path of the dig binary to be used --do-not-resolve             Do not check if the host can be resolved --dtls                       Use the DTLS protocol
       --dtls1                      Use the DTLS protocol 1.0
       --dtls1_2                    Use the DTLS protocol 1.2